Brewmaster Monk Gear Recommendations

-The following is every legendary item that Brewmasters have access to, in a rough order of priority.
+The following is every legendary item that Brewmasters have access to, in a rough order of priority for defense.
 Do remember that at the start of the

 - Enables your purifies to be a bit more efficient as well as reduces your burst intake by a bit.

 - Provides a significant amount of bonus damage for

 , making this a very powerful DPS legendary.

 - Makes your

 not break on melee or movement as well as slashes its cooldown by 50%.
 Essentially, it makes